garf/spinline/readme.md

     // The width that will be set on start
     initialWidth: '5%',

-    // How often move the spinner
+    // How often to move the spinner
     frequency: 500,

     // Step in percent to increase spinner on every move